mec2110/tiendacr_COUTO/README.md

 3) Other things to install are:

   a.REACT ROUTER DOM from the terminal: npm install history@5 react-router-dom@6 .
   It is very importamt to see and use commands from this version of routs.

   b.Font Awesome for REACT [here](https://fontawesome.com/v5.15/how-to-use/on-the-web/using-with/react).
+  c.Firebase (you need an account). d.Bootstrap for css style.

 ## More about my project🖥